Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations

-We generate a total of 72 simulation scenarios that are all combinations $p=20, 100$, 20\% and 40\% treated, 25\% and 75\% of covariates being effect modifiers, three levels of overlap, and three levels of treatment effect heterogeneity.
-For each simulation scenario we generate 1,000 independent datasets of size either 1,000 ($p=20$) or 2,000 ($p=100$) observations.
-We calculate the true value of the ATE using 10 million Monte Carlo samples.
-We compute 1) IPW, direct balancing weights, and minimal weights estimators for the ATE; 2) our proposed estimator given the true $g(\bm{X})$ and the design- and model-based estimators proposed in Section \ref{sec:implementation}; and 3) the IPW and balancing weights (i.e., all covariates in the set $g(\bm{X})$) estimators for the ATO.
-All balancing weights are computed with the stable balancing weights deviance measure \citep{zubizarreta_stable_2015}.
+We generate a total of 72 simulation scenarios of all combinations $p=20, 100$, 20\% and 40\% treated, 25\% and 75\% of covariates being effect modifiers, three levels of overlap, and three levels of treatment effect heterogeneity.
+For each simulation scenario we generate 1,000 independent datasets with either $n = 1000$ ($p=20$) or $n = 2000$ ($p=100$) observations.
+We compute 1) IPW, direct balancing weights, and minimal weights estimators for the ATE; 2) our proposed estimator given the true $g(\bm{X})$ and the design- and model-based estimators proposed in Section \ref{sec:implementation}; and 3) the IPW and balancing weights (i.e., all covariates in the set $g(\bm{x})$) estimators for the ATO.
+All balancing weights are computed with the stable balancing weights deviance measure \citep{zubizarreta_stable_2015} and with the additional constraints of $w_i \geq 0$ and $\sum_{i=1}^n w_iZ_i = \sum_{i=1}^n w_i(1-Z_i)$.
 We compare the mean squared error (MSE) of these estimators with respect to the true ATE.